Who Leads the Senate in 2027? Thune vs. Schumer, Committee Chairs That Flip

 The Bernie Sanders HELP Committee Scenario

 The most politically dramatic committee chairmanship shift in a Democratic Senate would be the Health, Education, Labor, and Pensions (HELP) Committee, which would be chaired by Bernie Sanders (I-VT) as the senior Democrat.
-Sanders would immediately launch hearings on pharmaceutical pricing, healthcare access, and labor rights — exactly the issues where Trump is polling weakest and where Democratic base enthusiasm is highest.
+Sanders would immediately launch hearings on pharmaceutical pricing, healthcare as an issue, and labor rights — exactly the issues where Trump is polling weakest and where Democratic enthusiasm is highest.
 His chairmanship would be a media and fundraising engine for the Democratic party heading into 2028.

 Learn more →